GameMakerDiscord/blur-shaders/README.md

     float j = 0.5+float(i);

 That  code would set i to 4 and j to 4.5.
 These are used in "for statements" which are particularly useful in blur shaders.

-Constants
+<h3 align="center">Constants</h3>

 Constants are variables that are set once and can't be changed.
 They are constant and so you want to set them first.
 They are set outside of "void main()" in the format "const variabletype variable = value".
 An example could be

     const int Number = 48;

 That sets the integer "Number" to 48 as an unchanging constant.

-For statement in shaders
+<h3 align="center">For statement in shaders</h3>

 So to start out this shader you'll need to know how to use a "for statement".
 The for statement repeats a certain code until specified to stop (they cannot repeat more than 255 times).
 So platforms do not run loops well, so keep that in mind when making games.
 When you use them, you must start with defining a variable (most often an integer), then you check if the variable is less then the number of times we want it to repeat (for our example) , and lastly we add to our variable.
 Rather than using commas to separate the parts, we use semi-colons.
 An example would look like this: